-Bill: Sooner is better.
+Dr. Lile: Sooner is better.
 We have been very effective within the first 72 hours.
-In fact, our success rate of reversing an abortion pill is about 70% if we can initiate reversal therapy within the first 72 hours.
-And this is a – can be a pregnancy up to 10 weeks, which is very different from the morning-after pill, which is 72 hours.
+In fact, our success rate of reversing an abortion pill is about 70%, if we can initiate reversal therapy within the first 72 hours.
+And this is- it can be a pregnancy up to 10 weeks, which is very different from the morning-after pill, which is 72 hours.
 This is 70 days from the first day of the last menstrual period.

 Jim: Yeah.
 That is so good.
-Uh, John, uh, let people know how they can get a hold of us at the website.
+Uh, John, uh, let people know how they can get ahold of us-

-John: Yeah, yeah.
-As you’re listening, you’re thinking, “I really want that website,” uh, stop by ours, and we’ll link over to all the details.
+John: Yeah, as you’re listening, you’re thinking, “I really want that website.”
+Uh, stop by ours, and we’ll link over to all the details.
 And, uh, it’s focusonthefamily.com/broadcast.
-Our number is 800, the letter A and the word FAMILY.
+Our number is 800, the letter A, and the word FAMILY.